parsabee/FileCrawler/README.md

 # FileCrawler
-A tool that crawls a file system and searches for specified pattern, all done in parallel
+A tool that crawls a file system and searches for a specified pattern, all done in parallel